Codeneos/vlocode/README.md

 * **Deploy** exported Vlocity datapacks with a single click from within Visual Studio Code
 * **Export** any datapack enabled object directly from within VSCode.
 ![Datapack explorer](resources/exportDatapack.gif)
+* **Open in Salesforce** directly open any Vlocity object in Salesforce.
+* **Restore and check parentkeys** rebuild and verify your source code for missing dependencies and rebuild the dependecny graph
 * **Check Integrity** Check datapack integrity by finding missing references and rebuilding ParentKey files
 * **Admin Commands** Vlocode integrates common admin commands for Vlocity:
   * **Refresh Pricebook** Refreshes pricebook entries on the currently connected Salesforce org